Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Poincar e theory for compact abelian one dimensional solenoidal groups

 \item $\Ss$ is a monothetic group with generator $\alpha$. \end{enumerate} \end{theorem}

-\begin{remark} \begin{enumerate}[a.] \item Any non--trivial character $\chi\in \Char(\Ss)$ describes the solenoid $\Ss$ as a locally trivial fiber bundle over the circle $\UC$ with typical fiber a Cantor group.
+\begin{remark} \begin{enumerate} \item Any nontrivial character $\chi\in \Char(\Ss)$ describes the solenoid $\Ss$ as a locally trivial fiber bundle over the circle $\UC$ with typical fiber a Cantor group.
 In fact, there is such a fibration for each $q\in \Q\setminus \{1\}$.